codership/documentation/galeracluster/source/arbitrator.rst

    # Log file for garbd.
 Optional, by default logs to syslog
    LOG_FILE="/var/log/garbd.log"

-In order for Galera Arbitrator to use the configuration file, you must place it in a directory that your system looks to for service configurations.
-There is no standard location for this directory, it varies from distribution to distribution, though it usually somewhere in ``/etc``.
+In order for Galera Arbitrator to use the configuration file, you must place it in a file directory where your system looks for service configuration files.
+There is no standard location for this directory; it varies from distribution to distribution, though it usually in ``/etc`` and at least one sub-directory down.
+Some common locations include:

-Common locations include:

 - ``/etc/defaults/``